Inheritance: Inequality

-The distribution of the inherited wealth has varied greatly among different cultures and legal traditions.
-In nations using civil law, for example, the right of children to inherit wealth from parents in pre-defined ratios is enshrined in law, as far back as the Code of Hammurabi (ca. 1750 BC).
+The distribution of inherited wealth has varied greatly across cultures and legal traditions.
+In nations using civil law, for example, the right of children to inherit wealth from their parents in predefined ratios is enshrined in law. as far back as the Code of Hammurabi (ca. 1750 BC).
 In the US State of Louisiana, the only US state where the legal system is derived from the Napoleonic Code, this system is known as "forced heirship" which prohibits disinheritance of adult children except for a few narrowly defined reasons that a parent is obligated to prove.
 Other legal traditions, particularly in nations using common law, allow inheritances to be divided however one wishes, or to disinherit any child for any reason.

-In cases of unequal inheritance, the majority might receive a small amount while the minority inherits a larger amount.
-The amount of inheritance is often far less than the value of a business initially given to the son, especially when a son takes over a thriving multimillion-dollar business, yet the daughter is given the balance of the actual inheritance amounting to far less than the value of the business that was initially given to the son.
-This is especially seen in old world cultures, but continues in many families to this day.
+In cases of unequal inheritance, the majority might receive a small share while the minority receives a larger share.
+The amount of inheritance is often far less than the value of a business initially given to the son, especially when a son takes over a thriving multimillion-dollar business.
+Yet the daughter is given the balance of the actual inheritance, which amounts to far less than the value of the business initially given to the son.
+This is especially seen in old-world cultures, but continues in many families to this day.

 Arguments for eliminating forced heirship include the right to property and the merit of individual allocation of capital over government wealth confiscation and redistribution, but this does not resolve what some describe as the problem of unequal inheritance.
-In terms of inheritance inequality, some economists and sociologists focus on the inter generational transmission of income or wealth which is said to have a direct impact on one's mobility (or immobility) and class position in society.
+In terms of inheritance inequality, some economists and sociologists focus on the intergenerational transmission of income or wealth, which is said to directly affect one's mobility (or immobility) and class position in society.
 Nations differ on the political structure and policy options that govern the transfer of wealth.

 According to the American federal government statistics compiled by Mark Zandi in 1985, the average US inheritance was $39,000.
-In subsequent years, the overall amount of total annual inheritance more than doubled, reaching nearly $200 billion.
-By 2050, there will be an estimated $25 trillion inheritance transmitted across generations.
+In subsequent years, the total annual inheritance more than doubled, reaching nearly $200 billion.
+By 2050, an estimated $25 trillion in inheritance will be transmitted across generations.

 Some researchers have attributed this rise to the baby boomers generation.
-Historically, the baby boomers were the largest influx of children conceived after WW2.
+Historically, the baby boomers were the largest influx of children conceived after World War II.
 For this reason, Thomas Shapiro suggests that this generation "is in the midst of benefiting from the greatest inheritance of wealth in history".
 Inherited wealth may help explain why many Americans who have become rich may have had a "substantial head start".
 In September 2012, according to the Institute for Policy Studies, "over 60 percent" of the Forbes richest 400 Americans "grew up in substantial privilege", and often (but not always) received substantial inheritances.